Luthey-Schulten-Lab/SummerSchool_2025/CME/GIP/README.md

-# Stochastic Genetic Information Processs in CME
+# Stochastic Genetic Information Processes in CME

-Open [ChatGPT](https://chatgpt.com/) and ask this question:
+Open [ChatGPT](https://chatgpt.com/) and ask the following question:

-**Give an example on large differences in rate constants that lead to significant fluctuations**
+**Give an example of large differences in rate constants that lead to significant fluctuations.**

-You can ask ChatGPT to give you more examples.
-Please also check this answer: [stochastic genetic information processes](https://chatgpt.com/c/91d87e61-bae5-4b89-b078-d1d4cfa44274), which is this tutorial.
+You can ask ChatGPT for additional examples.
+For reference, please also review this previous response: [Stochastic Genetic Information Processes](https://chatgpt.com/c/91d87e61-bae5-4b89-b078-d1d4cfa44274), which corresponds to this tutorial.

-## Classic Genetic Information Processes Reactions
+## Classic Genetic Information Process Reactions

-With 3 species and 4 reactions, this classic and simplest genetic information process (GIP) starts from the transcription of gene to mRNA. mRNA can be translated to protein or degraded to its monomers.
-Protein can also be degraded.
-The reactions and rate constant is shown as the followings.
+This classic and minimal genetic information process (GIP) consists of 3 species and 4 reactions.
+It begins with the transcription of a gene into mRNA.
+The mRNA can be translated into protein or degraded into its monomers.
+The resulting protein can also undergo degradation.
+The reaction scheme and associated rate constants are shown below.

 <p align="center">
   <img src="../figs/figs_GIP/GIP_withCMEs.png" width="600" alt="Simple GIP model">  <br>
   <b>Figure 1.
-Genetic information processing model and its chemical master equation, where <i>m, n</i> are the number of mRNAs and proteins </b>
+Genetic information processing model and its corresponding chemical master equation, where <i>m</i> and <i>n</i> are the counts of mRNAs and proteins.</b>
 </p>

-The rate constants are for DnaA Coding Gene (G\_0001) of minimal cell.
-The first three rate constants are calculate based on the initial concentrations of nucleotides and amino acids charged tRNA in the Cell paper[^thornburg_cell].
-We also fix the gene copy number to 1 and assume initial count of mRNA to be 1.
-The initial count of protein is 0.
-The degradation rate of protein is estimated based half-life 25 hours[^thornburg_kinetic].
+The rate constants are based on the protein DnaA from the minimal cell.
+The first three rate constants were calculated using the initial concentrations of nucleotides and aminoacyl-tRNAs reported in the *Cell* paper[^thornburg_cell].

+We assume the gene copy number is fixed at 1 and the initial mRNA count is 1, while the initial protein count is 148 from the proteomics study.
+The protein degradation rate is estimated based on a half-life of 25 hours[^thornburg_kinetic].

 **Table 1.
 Four reactions with their rate constants**